-Martin Nowak, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard a ship under the command of Skipper Nikolaus Peter Pinkom.
+Martin Nowak, a farmer, his wife Maria, and his children (Maria, age 4; Christian, age ½) arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard a ship under the command of Skipper Nikolaus Peter Pink.

 They settled in the Volga German colony of Boisroux on 3 August 1767 and are recorded there on the 1767 census in Household No. 69.
 A note on the entry for Household No. 67 indicating that Johann Kaspar Schleuning (age 8) is living with them.
 The 1767 census does not record a relationship between the Nowak and Schleuning families.

 The Oranienbaum passenger list records that Martin Nowak came from the German region of Sachsen (Saxony) while the 1767 census records that he came from the German region of Zerbst.